top of page

 SENIOR FOOD BOX PROG

-The Senior Food Box Program works to improve the health of low-income seniors by supplementing their diets with nutritious USDA Foods.
-In Pennsylvania, eligible participants include low-income individuals who are at least 60 years old and whose household income is at or below 130 percent of the U.S. poverty level.
+The Pennsylvania Senior Food Box Program works to improve the health of low-income Seniors by supplementing their diets with monthly nutritious USDA Food Boxes.
+In Pennsylvania, eligible participants include low-income Seniors who are at least 60 years old and whose household income is at or below the 150 percent of the U.S. Poverty level.

-The senior food boxes do not provide a complete diet, but rather are good sources of the nutrients typically lacking in the diets of older Americans.
-Among the types of foods included in the food boxes are: non-fat dry and shelf-stable fluid milk, juice, oats, ready-to-eat cereal, rice, pasta, dry beans, peanut butter, canned meat, poultry, or fish, and canned fruits and vegetables.
+Pennsylvania Senior Food Boxes do not provide a complete diet but rather are strong sources of nutrients typically lacking in the normal diets of older Americans.
+Among the types of foods included in the food boxes are non-fat dry and shelf-stable fluid milk, juice, oats, ready-to-eat cereal, rice, pasta, dry beans, peanut butter, canned meat, poultry or fish, and canned fruits and vegetables.

-The Senior Food Box Program is supported through USDA's Commodity Supplemental Food Program.
-The USDA purchases the food and makes it available to the Department of Agriculture, which works with local non-profit agencies to facilitate distribution of the monthly food boxes to eligible participants.
+The Pennsylvania Senior Food Box Program is supported through the USDA’s Commodity Supplement Food Program (CSFP).
+The USDA purchases the food and makes it available to the Pennsylvania Department of Agriculture, which works in tandem with Hunger-Free Pennsylvania to facilitate distribution of the monthly food boxes to eligible Seniors.

-Still, more than 369,221 Pennsylvania seniors are eligible for Senior Food Box benefits.
-Use this tool to apply for the PA Senior Food Box.
+More than 600,000 Senior Pennsylvanians qualify for the PA Senior Food Box Program.
+Use this tool to apply for the PA Senior Food Box Program.

 DD_PSFB_DeptofAg Logos_edited.jpg